 As ad adult, I still can’t buy cookie dough ice cream at the store.
 I tried once.
 And treated the whole carton as my “bowl,” sticking my spoon straight in and pushing all of the cookie dough off to the side to save for later.
 Oops.

-But… I thought last week that if I made my own, and used healthier Greek yogurt as the base, maybe I wouldn’t go quite so cookie-dough-crazy.
-(And tossed in extra cookie dough, just in case.)
+But… I thought that if I made my own, and used healthier Greek yogurt as the base, maybe I wouldn’t go quite so cookie-dough-crazy.
+(But I still tossed in extra cookie dough… Just in case!)

 I’m sure my 7-year-old self would’ve saved the best bites for last, but I ate this bowl like an adult, combining the froyo and cookie dough in the same spoonful.
 Then scooped out a second serving.
 For old times’ sake!